tcha-tcho/gcloud-parse-adapters/README.md

 - **bucketPrefix**: create all the files with the specified prefix added to the filename.
 Can be used to put all the files for an app in a folder with 'folder/'.
 Default: ''

-- **directAccess**: whether reads are going directly to S3 or proxied through your Parse Server.
+- **directAccess**: whether reads are going directly to Google Cloud Storage or proxied through your Parse Server.
 Default: false